EmmanuelOgiji/MintelGeolocation/README.md

     with dependencies installed, to run the application, from the root of the repository, run the following commands:
     - cd src
     - python main.py --ips ip_addresses.txt
+    - Note: Running this application locally requires **LOCATION_API_KEY** and **WEATHER_API_KEY** to be set as environment variables with their values being an API key for the IP Geolocation API and the OpenWeathermap API respectfully.

 - Run tests:
     with dependencies installed, to run the application, from the root of the repository, run the following commands: